 The company will invest $3.2 billion over the next three years to expand its regulated utilities.
 The company’s steady cash flow has enabled it to increase its dividend for the past 49 consecutive years, the longest of any Canadian public company.
 The company will pay a quarterly dividend of $0.4398 per share, and its forward return is 5%.

-Quebec retains 70% of the company-owned and franchise-run food and drug markets.
-However, with the big acquisition of Jean Coutu in 2018, the company entered the pharmacy scene and now has a dominant presence in Quebec’s major grocery stores.
+Quebec retains 70% of the company-owned and franchise-run Canada food company and drug markets.
+However, with the significant acquisition of Jean Coutu in 2018, the company entered the pharmacy scene and now has a dominant presence in Quebec’s major grocery stores.

 The integrated waste management company has disposal sites close to waste streams, giving it a competitive advantage over other companies.
 In addition, the company operates in secondary and exclusive markets, enabling it to maintain its margins.

 Manulife is a financial company that provides financial advice, insurance, wealth management and asset management solutions to individuals, groups and institutions.
 The company offers a wide range of financial protection and asset management solutions that meet individual and group clients’ current and future needs.
 As of March 2018, Manulife had under management $11 trillion in assets, making it one of the world’s largest life insurance companies.

 High Liner Foods Incorporated (HLF: 447.92 million dollars, $20.63) High Liner processes, markets, prepares and packages frozen seafood in the United States and Canada.
 511.85 million, -6.57%) Corby produces, markets and imports spirits and wine.